-The thicker your sidings are, it will become more durable and stronger in terms of strength and lifespan.
+The thicker your sidings are, they will become more durable and stronger in terms of strength and lifespan.
 The thickness of your siding can also influence the overall aesthetic impact of your home on your visitors and inhabitants as well.

-Since sidings are usually made out of shakes, the irregular and robust shapes of these sidings can help conceal imperfections on the layer beneath it.
+Since sidings are usually made out of shakes, the irregular and robust shapes of these sidings can help conceal imperfections on the layer beneath them.
 If you are looking for thicket sidings, this will generally cost you more but the amount that you will be spending for the extra thickness is negligible compared to the amount of durability that thick sidings can provide against the effects of weathering and seeping from weather damage.

 The thickness of each siding varies depending on the grade of the siding.
 In most cases, homeowners prefer the super-thick grade siding which is around 0.50 thick as it gives a good balance between the price and the amount of durability that you can get.

 If you’re looking for soffit panels for your sidings, they should generally have at least 0.05 in thickness so they can firmly hold the vinyl sidings and prevent sagging once installed.